|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

-Eczema is actually just another word for dermatitis, which is an inflammation of the skin.
-There are many types of dermatitis, but the term eczema has come to be associated with a specific type of dermatitis called atopic dermatitis.
+Eczema is another word for dermatitis, which is inflammation of the skin.
+There are many types of eczema, although the term has incorrectly come to be associated with a specific type of dermatitis called atopic dermatitis.
 Atopic dermatitis is a chronic, noncontagious condition that causes itchy, inflamed skin.
-Atopic dermatitis (eczema) most commonly affects the insides of the elbows, the backs of the knees, and the face, but it can affect any area of the body and in rare cases may cover most of the body.
+Atopic dermatitis (eczema) most commonly affects the insides of the elbows, the backs of the knees, and the face, but it can affect any area of the body.
+In rare cases, it may cover most of the body.

-Although eczema can develop at any age, it is most common in infants and children.
-It is estimated that 65% of people with eczema develop symptoms in the first year of life, and 90% develop symptoms before age five.
-The condition often improves in adulthood, but 50% of those affected as children are affected throughout life.
+Although atopic dermatitis can develop at any age, it is most common in infants and children.
+More than half of people with atopic dermatitis develop symptoms in the first year of life, and almost all develop symptoms before age 5.
+The condition often improves in adulthood, but half of those affected as children are affected throughout life.

-The exact cause of eczema is still unknown, but current theories suggest that it is related to an abnormal immune response and genetic factors.
-Eczema is often associated with other hereditary allergic disorders such as hay fever and asthma.
+The exact cause of atopic dermatitis is still unknown, but current theories suggest that it is related to an abnormal immune response and genetic factors.
+Atopic dermatitis is often associated with other hereditary allergic disorders, such as hay fever and asthma.

 What are the risk factors for eczema?

 What are the symptoms of eczema?

 How is eczema diagnosed?